-As they were finishing their entrées, Roger mentioned his law school friend- he called the guy his “Social Mentor”- told him about interesting new opportunity.
+As they were finishing their entrées, Roger mentioned his law school friend- he called the guy his “Social Mentor”- had told him about an interesting new opportunity.
 Evidently, there was a wonderful group of really lovely people living together in a “common house” in Marin.

 Jet-lagged, Sally was half listening- did he say commune?

-His new mentor, Big Daddy, encouraged Roger to spread his wings, to drink in his new freedom as a single man with gusto and to explore all kinds of new avenues.
+His new mentor, Big Daddy, encouraged Roger to spread his wings, to drink-in his new freedom as a single man with gusto and to explore all kinds of new avenues.

 “Uh, oh,” thought Sally, “This sounds like a Midlife Crisis 101.”